 Gone are the days when education was relegated to the classroom, the lab, or the library.
 Today’s students require living spaces that inspire big ideas and foster a vibrant community.

 Lehigh is growing, and competition for the most talented students is also on the rise.
-The New Residential Houses will reinvigorate the center of campus with state-of-the-art spaces that provide the living and learning environments that today’s students need, while maintaining that special feeling that every prospective student has felt since 1865 when stepping onto campus for the first time.
+The New Residential Houses, which include the Singleton, Hitch, and Maida Houses (south cluster) and a soon-to-be-constructed north cluster, will reinvigorate the center of campus with state-of-the-art spaces that provide the living and learning environments that today’s students need, while maintaining that special feeling that every prospective student has felt since 1865 when stepping onto campus for the first time.